 The Hague, a romantic city or a political backdrop for the politicians.
 I always say, perception is but the personal perspective of the perceived.

 For many, this is where the politicians sit and rule.
 So, if you want peace and serenity then stay far away.
 I walked within this city and found historical buildings.
 There were old churches, and palaces where the kings and queens had lived.
 To this day, a very humble King and Queen live and raise their three daughters.
 Museums, historical houses, paintings, and historical churches, old churches and new churches, where to this day the founding father of the Netherlands is remembered through a statue and watches over his nation from the city center in Het Plein.

 Yes, a political backdrop of the Netherlands you might call her.
 Yet, I found her very romantic.
 The serenity of this world evolves within her.
 A blanket of peace and serenity blankets this city from within herself.

 I had taken a day trip through the canals of The Hague to see this peace from the perspective of the waters.
 I believe all the blessings and miracles of life are but hidden within water.
-For this reason, within my next romance fiction, I have the main characters unite throughout time near the Pacific Ocean and the North Sea.
 I love the waters be it an ocean, a river, a canal, or a lake.
 Water, I believe has the powers of healing.

 I always dreamed of a romantic boat tour, under the star filled skies, well as a single person this was the next best thing.